maldonadojsm/Showcase/README.md

-# Workshop-Reservation-Platform

-This PHP web application allows corporate clients and workshop managers to manage existing/non-existing workshop reservations.
+# Showcase: A PHP web application that allows corporate clients and workshop managers to manage existing/non-existing workshop reservations.

 **Corporate Clients are able to:**